 Beardless Iris: The plants in this iris family include Siberian iris, Ensata iris (also known as Japanese iris) and Louisiana iris.
-All have an upright form with long, strappy foliage and dense and fibrous roots.
+All have an upright form with long, strappy foliage and dense, fibrous roots.
 They can be grown in full sun or partial shade.

 Siberian iris are extremely hardy, vigorous and adaptable.
-Their stiff, upright foliage maintains its good looks all season long.
-Siberian iris flowers are smaller than bearded iris and do not have a beard.
+They form large clumps and have grassy, upright foliage that maintains its good looks all season long.
+Siberian iris flowers are considerably smaller than bearded iris and they do not have a beard.
 They prefer relatively acidic soil and consistent moisture, but will tolerate periods of dry weather.

 Japanese iris flowers are as big as an outstretched hand, with an open face and broad, ruffled falls.
-They need moist soil and are ideal for planting beside a pond or stream.
+They need moist soil and grow well beside a pond or stream.

-Louisiana iris flowers can be as subtle as wildflowers or as big and flashy as bearded iris.
+The flowers of Louisiana iris can be as subtle as wildflowers or almost as big and flashy as bearded iris.
 The plants are not as winter hardy as other types and perform best in moist soil, where summers are hot and humid.

 Where to Plant Iris

 Perennial Gardens Bearded iris are classic plants for perennial gardens.
-They bloom in early summer at the same time as peonies, poppies, lupine and dianthus.
+They bloom in early summer at the same time as roses, peonies, poppies, lupines and dianthus.
 Siberian iris are also good performers in a mixed perennial garden.
-Even when the plants are not in bloom, their upright, grassy foliage adds a strong vertical accent.
+Even when the plants are not in bloom, the upright foliage adds a strong vertical accent.

 Naturalized Plantings Siberian iris are ideal companions for ornamental grasses, sedum, rudbeckia and other naturalistic, low maintenance perennials.
-The edges of ponds and streams can be beautified with Japanese or Louisiana iris.
+The edges of ponds and streams can be enhanced by planting Japanese or Louisiana iris.
 Both prefer consistently moist soil and will thrive with little or no attention.

-Rock Gardens and Dry Areas Bearded iris need moisture in the spring, but once they have finished flowering, the plants go dormant and the rhizomes should be kept as warm and dry as possible.
-Coarse, fast-draining soil is ideal, so consider planting them at the edge of a sidewalk or in a poor, gravely area.
+Rock Gardens and Dry Areas Bearded iris need moisture in the spring, but once they finish flowering, the plants go dormant and the rhizomes should be kept as warm and dry as possible.
+Coarse, fast-draining soil is ideal.
+Consider planting them at the edge of a sidewalk or in a poor, gravely area.

 Cutting Gardens All iris are great cut flowers.
-Though each blossom lasts only a day or two, each stem usually has multiple buds and will provide a week or more of flowers.
+Though the blossoms last only a day or two, each stem usually has multiple buds and will provide at least a week of flowers.

 How to Plant Iris

-Loosen the soil 12” and mix in several handfuls of compost and ¼ cup of all-purpose granular fertilizer (follow package directions).
+Loosen the soil 12” deep and mix in several handfuls of compost and some all-purpose granular fertilizer (follow package directions).

-For bearded iris, position the rhizomes horizontally and leave them partially exposed to the sun.
-For other types, position the crown of the plant (where the roots meet the stem) about 1 ½” below the soil surface.
-For bulbs, plant 4 to 5” deep, depending on type.
+When planting bearded iris, the rhizomes should be positioned horizontally and remain partially exposed to the sun.
+For other types, position the crown of the plant (where the roots meet the stem) about 1½” below the soil surface.
+Bulbs should be planted 4 to 5” deep, depending on type.